davs3275/sbs/med/collier.md

 ---
-2.14 Though you were to live three thousand, or, if you please, thirty thousand of years, yet remember that no man can lose any other life than that w^hich he now lives, neither is he possessed of any other than that which he loses.
+2.14 Though you were to live three thousand, or, if you please, thirty thousand of years, yet remember that no man can lose any other life than that which he now lives, neither is he possessed of any other than that which he loses.
 Whence it follows that the longest life, as we commonly speak, and the shortest,